Lipschitz Stratification of Complex Hypersurfaces in Codimension 2: Set-up and statement of results

-In \cite{mostowski88} Mostowski gave a criterion for the codimension one stratum of Lipschitz stratification of a complex surface germ in $\C^3$, see the second example on pages 320-321 of \cite{mostowski88}.
+In \cite{mostowski88} Mostowski gave a criterion for a set to be a codimension one stratum of Lipschitz stratification of a complex surface germ in $\C^3$, see the second example on pages 320-321 of \cite{mostowski88}.
 This criterion implies that a generic polar curve can be chosen as such a stratum.
 It is not difficult to complete Mostowski's argument and show Theorem \ref{thm:maintheorem} in the non-parameterized case ($l=0$).
 In subsection \ref{ss:lip-strat-nonpar} we give a different proof which implies the parameterized case as well.

 Mostowski's conditions imply the existence of extensions of Lipschitz stratified vector fields from lower dimensional to higher dimensional strata, the property which, as shown in \cite{Lipschitz-Fourier}, is equivalent to Mostowski's conditions.
 Let us recall this equivalent definition.
 For this it is convenient to express Mostowski's stratification in terms of its skeleton, that is the union of strata of dimension $\le k$.
 Let $X\subset \C^n$ be a complex analytic subset of dimension $d$ and let